-- A reference list is only the sources that were cited in the body of the writing.
+- A reference list consists only of the sources that were cited in the body of the writing.
 These are actual quotes and ideas that were used from other writers or materials.

-Now, that you know the terminology, it’s time to explore the examples of the three most common style types used by students.
+Now, that you know the terminology, it’s time to explore the examples of a bibliography, a reference list, and a works cited list.

 Visuals to the Rescue